ABOUT KETAMINE & SPRAVATO

 We check a set of baseline vital signs, such as your blood pressure, heart rate, oxygenation, and your weight.
 We start an intravenous (IV) line and begin the infusion, which takes about 45-60 minutes.
 During this time we keep the environment private, quiet, and relaxing.
 We do monitor you intermittently throughout the infusion.
 You may listen to your own choice of soothing music.

-Does insurance cover this?
+Does insurance cover Ketamine?

 Most insurance companies are still not covering the cost of the treatments, however, we recommend that patients contact their insurance company and discuss the possibility of coverage for Ketamine treatments.
 Our billing staff can work with you to provide the appropriate codes as needed.
 Individual insurance careers can vary in their coverage of Ketamine.
 Please note: we do not participate with, nor bill Medicare or Medicaid.
+As part of our clinic, you will be able to submit out-of-network insurance claims to your insurance company through the Osmind app.

 What payment methods are accepted?